ahofmann/reliability_council_static/content/pages/history/content2.md

 align: left
 ---

-With many patents and papers to our names, the investment in your infrastucture has never been easier.
+With many patents and papers to our names, the investment in your infrastructure has never been easier.